-Multilead approach (ML) was applied to each of the 3 different VCG systems were considered (F, M and D).
-Single lead delineation (SL) was performed over each of the 15 recorded leads and SL followed by the post processing decision rules (SLR) was applied over 12 leads, and also over the 3 leads in each lead set (F, M and D).
-In Fig. 5 and Fig. 6 m{ε} and s{ε} in CSEDB and PTBDB, respectively, are plotted, both considering all true positive detections and after excluding the extreme cases.
-As expected, results from SL denote a high dependency from the specific lead considered.
-From the strategies based in multiple leads, the SLR over 12 leads is the one achieving the best performance, specially for QRS boundaries, but with lower Sensitivity for T end in PTBDB.
-SLR over 3 leads presents a high error dispersion both for QRS complex onset and T wave end.
-ML delineation over 3 orthogonal leads achieved in all data sets better results than most isolated leads, though slightly worse that the best SL result.
-In most cases, it presented a reduced error dispersion compared to SLR over 3 leads.
-In particular ML over lead set F outperformed any SL based delineation for T end delineation.
+ML approach was applied to each of the three different VCG systems considered (F, M, and D).
+SL delineation was performed over each of the 15 recorded leads and SL followed by the postprocessing decision rules (SLR) was applied over 12 leads, and also over the three leads in each lead set (F, M, M)D).
+In Figs. 5 and 6, $m{\varepsilon}$ and $s{\varepsilon}$ in CSEDB and PTBDB, respectively, are plotted, both considering all true positive detections and after excluding the extreme cases.
+As expected, results from SL denote a high dependency on the specific lead considered.
+From the strategies based on multiple leads, the SLR over 12 leads is the one that achieves the best performance, especially for QRS boundaries, but with lower sensitivity for T end in PTBDB.
+SLR over three leads presents a high error dispersion both for QRS complex onset and T-wave end.
+ML delineation over three orthogonal leads achieved in all datasets better results than most isolated leads, though slightly worse than the best SL result.
+In most cases, it presented a reduced error dispersion compared to SLR over three leads.
+In particular, ML over lead set F outperformed any SL-based delineation for T-end delineation.

-For the sake of comparison other published results also validated in CSEDB can be found in Table I. Notice that the results reported by [5] and [16] used the described decision rules over the 15 sets of marks, while [13] did not provide information about what multilead rules were used.
+For the sake of comparison, other published results also validated in CSEDB can be found in Table I. Note that the results reported in [5] and [16] used the described decision rules over the 15 sets of marks, while no information was provided in [13] about which ML rules were used.